Baths of Zeuxippus: Destruction and later use

 As a result of the Nika revolt of 532 - the worst uprising Constantinople had seen, which left half the city in ruins and thousands of people dead - the original Baths of Zeuxippus were destroyed in a fire.
-Justinian rebuilt the complex, but he could not recreate or restore the statues or the antiquities that were lost.
+Justinian rebuilt the complex and also organised new statues, but he could not recreate or restore the famous statues of the former decoration or the other antiquities that were lost.

 In the early 7th century, as a result of military and political pressure on the Byzantine Empire, public bathing changed from being a common luxury to a rare and infrequent one, and many public facilities and venues began to be used instead by the military.
 The last reference to the Baths of Zeuxippus being used for bathing occurred in 713, after which they were converted to other uses.
 Part of the bathhouse became a prison known as Noumera, while another part appears to have been used as a silk workshop.

 Almost 1,000 years later, in 1556, the Ottoman architect Mimar Sinan built the Haseki Hürrem Sultan Hamamı on the same grounds.
+In the 1460s, parts of the Zeuxippus Baths had been reused for the construction of the Fatih Mosque.